kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.182   Aircraft identification.

-\(a\) Except as provided in paragraph (b) of this section, each applicant for an airworthiness certificate under this subpart must show that his aircraft is identified as prescribed in §45.11.
+\(a\) Except as provided in paragraph (b) of this section, each applicant for an airworthiness certificate under this subpart must show that his aircraft is identified as prescribed in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.11   Marking of products.|§45.11]].

 \(b\) Paragraph (a) of this section does not apply to applicants for the following: